-Figure 2 provides forecasts of daily cases of Covid-19 for the period until mid-October for England by age brackets.
-New cases are forecast to decline for all age groups apart from the youngest (under 20).
+Figure 2 provides forecasts of daily cases of Covid-19 for the period until the end of October for England by age brackets.
+Relative to forecasts made a fortnight ago, new case forecasts are higher for all age groups apart from the sub-ten group.

-Figure 3 provides forecasts of daily cases of Covid-19 for the period until mid- October for the regions of England, based on data released on the 21st September.
+Figure 3 provides forecasts of daily cases of Covid-19 for the period until the end of October for the regions of England, based on data released on the 5th October.
 There are likely to be modest declines in cases for all English regions.